tokkaiiii/flutter_list_ui/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-# flutter_list_ui
+# Flutter List UI

-A Flutter package that provides a set of UI components for displaying information in a consistent and beautiful way.
+A Flutter package that provides a collection of list-related widgets with consistent styling and behavior.

 <!--
 To update this image: